WGUNDERWOOD/wgunderwood.github.io/_posts/2021-09-18-local-polynomial-regression-2.markdown

 while the variance is a measure of how unpredictable the estimator is.

-Crucially, a more "complex" estimator has less bias but more variance, while more data tends to reduce the variance and does not affect the bias.
+Crucially, a more "complex" estimator has less bias but more variance, while increasing the number of data points tends to reduce the variance and does not affect the bias.
-As such, we can control the bias-variance tradeoff by increasing the complexity as more data becomes available.
+As such, we can control the bias-variance tradeoff by increasing the complexity of the estimator as more data becomes available.

 Let $\widehat \mu(x)$ be an estimator of the regression function
 $\mu(x) = \E[y_i \mid x_i = x]$.
-Then the bias and variance of $\widehat \mu(x)$ are defined as
+Then the bias and variance of $\widehat \mu(x)$ are

 $$
 B(x) = \E\big[ \widehat \mu(x) \big] - \mu(x), \qquad